 Select Appropriate Shoes

 Dr. Petkov again agrees with Dr. Romanies and stresses the importance of being very careful in selecting shoes.
 As someone who examines patients’ feet frequently, he offers this explanation of the importance of selecting the right shoes:

 “Wearing worn-out shoes is not recommended as they affect the dynamics of how your feet hit the ground.
 Shoes that are too tight can lead to pain and soreness.
-But they can also lead to toe deformities such as bunions, corns, hammertoes and even ingrown toenails.
-At the same time, a fit that is too roomy is also bad because it forces your muscles to overwork.
+But they can also lead to toe deformities such as bunions, corns, hammertoes, and even ingrown toenails.
+At the same time, a too roomy fit is also bad because it forces your muscles to overwork.
 Having your feet move around in all the extra space in the shoe can cause blisters or even black toenails.”

 To find the best shoes to wear all day long, Petkov suggests leaving a space of about a half-inch between your longest toe and the tip of the shoe.
 That space enables comfortable shoe wearing even if feet swell slightly throughout the day.